jambonz/jambonz-feature-server/docs/contributing.md

 ### lint

-We have some opinionated conventions that you must follow - see [./.eslintrc.json].
+We have some opinionated conventions that you must follow - see our [eslintrc.json](../.eslintrc.json) for details.
 Make sure your code passes by running:

 ```bash
 npm run jslint